Chase the Pace

 Runner number one from the beginners' group is told to jog a lap of the track very slowly.
 The chasing pack from this group sets off 15 seconds after the pacer and gradually catches up over the course of the lap.

-At the same time runner number one from the more-advanced group is told to run a lap of the track at 3000 metre pace.
+At the same time runner number one from the more-advanced group is told to run a lap of the track at 3000-meter pace.
 The rest of the group set off 5 seconds after and gradually catch up over the course of the lap.